 International Accounting Standards

-International Financial Reporting Standards.
-Since 2002, the designation IFRS has stood for the overall framework of all standards adopted by the International Accounting Standards Board.
-Previously adopted standards continue to be referred to as International Accounting Standards (IAS).
+The IFRS are international financial reporting standards.
+Since 2002, the designation IFRS has stood for the overall framework of all standards adopted by the International Accounting Standards Board (IASB).
+Standards that were previously adopted, however, are still cited as International Accounting Standards (IAS).

 - Income from capital assets and interest income